gabbersepp/dev.to-posts/blog-posts/cypress-versions/cypress-3.8.3/cypress-3.8.3.md

 # `File` property

 We use Jenkins to collect test results from cypress and jest.
-Cypress generates a HTML report for us.
+A custom script generates a HTML report for us.
 Unfortunately a failed tests looks like this:

 ![failed test without filename](./assets/html-before.jpg)